Emtricitabine and tenofovir

-Emtricitabine and tenofovir is a combination medicine used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
-This medicine is not a cure for HIV or AIDS, but it can be used to treat HIV in adults and children who are at least 12 years old and weigh at least 17 kilograms (37 pounds).
+Emtricitabine and tenofovir is a combination medicine used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS). emtricitabine and tenofovir is not a cure for HIV or AIDS, but it can be used to treat HIV in adults and children who are at least 12 years old and weigh at least 17 kilograms (37 pounds).

 Emtricitabine and tenofovir is also used in children who weigh between 55 and 77 pounds (25 to 35 kilograms) and who take certain other HIV medications.

-The Truvada brand of this medicine may be used together with safer-sex practices to reduce the risk of becoming infected with HIV.
-You must be HIV-negative and an adult to use Truvada for this purpose.
-Truvada may not provide protection from disease in every person.
+Truvada PrEP is used together with safer-sex practices to reduce the risk of becoming infected with HIV.
+You must be HIV-negative and an adult to use Truvada PrEP for this purpose.

 Emtricitabine and tenofovir may also be used for purposes not listed in this medication guide.